The storage space is totally automated, with 10 twin-mast stacker cranes

 The Customer’s Needs

-The Porcelanosa Group, made up of eight companies, leaders in their respective fields, is one of Spain’s most recognised and most prominent companies worldwide, with a presence in more than 100 countries.
+The Porcelanosa Group, made up of eight companies, leaders in their respective fields, is one of Spain’s most renowned and most prominent companies worldwide, with a presence in more than 100 countries.

-Taking into account the group’s predicted growth and its firm belief that factors such as the storage and handling of the finished product are fundamental in gaining a strong competitive advantage, at the turn of the 21st century the decision was made to invest in the automation of the five logistics centres found at their headquarters in Villareal, Castellón.
-First came the Porcelanosa centre, followed by those of the companies Ceranco, L’Antic Colonial, Noken and, finally in 2012, Venis, a benchmark in the manufacture and innovative design of stoneware and porcelain tiles.
-All of these centres were built in close collaboration with Mecalux, who have taken into account the diverse needs and characteristics of the products involved in each specific case.
+Taking into account the group’s predicted growth and its firm belief that factors such as the storage and handling of the finished product are fundamental in gaining a strong competitive advantage, at the turn of the 21st century the decision was made to invest in the automation of the five logistics centers at its headquarters in Villareal, Castellón.
+First came the Porcelanosa center, followed by those of the companies Ceranco, L’Antic Colonial, Noken and, finally in 2012, Venis, a benchmark in the manufacture and innovative design of stoneware and porcelain tiles.
+All of these centers were built in close collaboration with Interlake Mecalux, who has taken into account the diverse needs and characteristics of the products involved in each specific case.

-The logistics centre built for Venis was to complete this process of modernisation and contribute towards achieving the group’s target of reaching a capacity of 275,000 pallets.
-Another of the goals was to connect Venis’s production plant to the logistics centre, thus eliminating transport costs and streamlining product movements.
-To reach these objectives, Mecalux has implemented the most innovative and efficient storage solutions at every point in the process: From receipt, storage, and picking, up until dispatch.
+The logistics center built for Venis was to complete this process of modernization and contribute towards achieving the group’s target of reaching a capacity of 275,000 pallets.
+Another of the goals was to connect Venis’s production plant to the logistics center, thus eliminating transport costs and streamlining product movements.
+To reach these objectives, Interlake Mecalux has implemented the most innovative and efficient storage solutions at every point in the process, ranging from receipt, storage, and picking, up until dispatch.

 The result is a fully automated warehouse of more than 75,000 square feet, with a capacity of more than 65,000 pallets and a significant increase in the speed at which goods are brought into and leave the warehouse.

-To meet the needs of the company Venis, Mecalux has built a facility that is over 100 feet tall and 900 feet long.
-The space is divided into different areas, coordinated by Mecalux’s warehouse management software Easy WMS, which allows the management of different processes as well as monitoring and control of all of the company’s references.
+To meet the needs of the company Venis, Interlake Mecalux has built a facility that is over 100 feet tall and 900 feet long.
+The space is divided into different areas, coordinated by Interlake Mecalux’s warehouse management software Easy WMS, which allows the management of different processes as well as monitoring and control of all of the company’s SKUs.

 The cycle starts with pallets containing the finished product, which are taken from the production center to the silo via an underground tunnel of over half a mile long, fitted throughout with conveyor belts.
 Once in the silo, the pallets are brought up to the warehouse’s P&D station, thanks to elevators capable of carrying two pallets of up to 1.75 tons each.
 In addition to the tunnel entrance, the store has another auxiliary entrance for pallets coming in from other centers.